NotAShelf/notashelf.dev/apps/notashelf.dev/posts/not-for-the-lazy.md

-If you have spent time in traditional programming languages, then you have probably relied on conditionals (`if-else`, `switch`, `case`) at least once in your life.
-In Nix, as a grace of lazy evaluation, many of those construct become less relevant---or outright unnecessary.
+If you have spent time in traditional programming languages, then you have probably relied on conditionals (`if-else`, `switch`, `case`) at least once in In Nix, as a result of lazy evaluation, many of those constructs become less relevant less relevant---or outright unnecessary.
 This post dives into _why_ this is the case, and hopes to save you from a few pitfalls that come with this.